-It is important to Croud that anyone with a passion and interest in digital marketing has the ability to enter the organisation and the digital marketing profession, without barriers or discernment based on where an individual has been educated or the level of qualification they have achieved.
-Our sole objective is to attract the best and most diverse
+It is important to Croud that anyone with a passion and interest in digital marketing has the ability to enter the organization and the digital marketing profession, without barriers or discernment based on where an individual has been educated or the level of qualification they have achieved.
+Our sole objective is to attract the best and most diverse talent to our business.
+With this in mind, we have created another route to entry into our business called Croud Access.
+This route allows individuals to enter the organization in an entrylevel role without the requirement of committing to a formal apprenticeship program, thereby enabling individuals to develop in the role until such time that they wish to pursue further qualifications.

-Management development programmes
+Management development programs

-As is critical in any organisation, the development of the organisation's leadership is essential.
+As is critical in any organization, the development of the organization's leadership is essential.
 It also remains essential that managers, or aspiring managers, are able to harness both the right technical skills as well as the emotional intelligence capability and relevant soft skills to manage a growing and more diverse workforce.

-With this in mind, Croud will be launching a three-step management development training programme which will be a requirement for all managers within the Croud group of businesses
+With this in mind, Croud will be launching a three-step management development training program which will be a requirement for all managers within the Croud group of businesses.